Skip to main content

 TierModelRoleTradeoff

-WorkerClaude OpusExecute complex implementation tasks requiring deep reasoning and code generationHighest capability, higher cost per token
+WorkerClaude OpusExecute complex implementation tasks requiring deep reasoning and code generationHighest capability for difficult tasks

-ReviewerClaude SonnetValidate completed work against quality metrics with balanced analysisBalanced capability and cost for thorough review
+ReviewerClaude SonnetValidate completed work against quality metrics with balanced analysisBalanced cost and depth for thorough review

 Design Principles